heaventree/McCloud-Backup/project_management/MASTER_PM_GUIDE.md

-# Payymo Master Project Management Guide
+# McCloud Backup Master Project Management Guide

 ## Introduction

-This Master Project Management Guide serves as the central reference document for the Payymo project management system.
+This Master Project Management Guide serves as the central reference document for the McCloud Backup project management system.
 It provides an overview of all project management components, their relationships, and practical guidance on navigating the comprehensive framework established for the project.
 This integrated approach ensures all team members understand how the various processes, tools, and documentation work together to support effective project delivery.

 ## Purpose and Objectives